adityas129/blog/content/now.md

 Cool/thought-provoking articles found on the interwebs recently read: https://internetprincess.substack.com/p/no-good-alone

-Current Muse: Romantic/Cofounder Dating, foundational AI (esp to augment human flourishing - as vague as it gets, I know), Energy, Fraud/Identity, UBI, Cofoun
+Current Muse: How to make most of the time with family, Romantic/Cofounder Dating, foundational AI (esp to augment human flourishing - as vague as it gets, I know), Energy, Fraud/Identity, UBI

-Current Song: Pepas
+Current Song: Pepas by Farruko